 Engine timing relies on a perfect symphony between the crankshaft and camshaft – and their respective position sensors let the ECM know precisely where each one is at.
 If those positions don’t line up to what they should be, you need to know as soon as possible.

 You do often have one sensor on the camshaft and one on the crankshaft.
-Some car models do only have a crankshaft position sensor, though.
+Some car models only have a crankshaft position sensor, though.

 RELATED: 6 Symptoms of a Bad Crankshaft Position Sensor